painpita/anki-kuroco/README.md

 ## 🐛 Remaning bugs

 Some bugs remain unfixed for now :
-  * Sometimes, the user might be redirected to the profile page without apparent reason
+  * Sometimes, the user might be redirected to the profile page without apparent reason.
+This is caused by incorrect error handling (401 unauthorized should redirect, but not other errors)
   * If the language is different from english, it will not display in flip cards (kuroco bug)